Forward-UIUC-2022S/naifu-zheng-relations-between-keywords/README.md

 https://arxiv.org/
 along with google search results

-and return up to three of the best sentences that describe the relationship between the two keywords
+and return up to three of the best snippets that describe the relationship between the two keywords

 ## Functions/Functional Design:
 FindRelationship(String word_one, String word_two, int n=3, bool deeper_web_search=False):